Rule 5101:4-3-19 | Food assistance: voluntary quit and reduction of work effort.

 (A) What is considered a voluntary job quit or reduction of work?

-(1) A voluntary job quit is a situation in which an individual who is required to register for work, as set forth in rule 5101:4-3-11 of the Administrative Code, has voluntarily quit a job of thirty hours or more a week without a good cause; or when an employee of the federal, state or local government participates in a strike against such government, and is dismissed from his or her job because of participation in the strike.
+(1) A voluntary job quit is a situation in which an individual who is required to register for work, as described in rule 5101:4-3-11 of the Administrative Code, has voluntarily quit a job of thirty hours or more a week without a good cause; or when an employee of the federal, state or local government participates in a strike against such government, and is dismissed from his or her job because of participation in the strike.

-(2) A reduction of work is a situation in which an individual who is required to register for work, as set forth in rule 5101:4-3-11 of the Administrative Code, has voluntarily reduced their work hours less than thirty hours a week or to a level that results in earning less than the federal minimum wage times thirty hours a week without good cause.
+(2) A reduction of work is a situation in which an individual who is required to register for work, as described in rule 5101:4-3-11 of the Administrative Code, has voluntarily reduced their work hours less than thirty hours a week or to a level that results in earning less than the federal minimum wage times thirty hours a week without good cause.

 (B) What situations are not considered a voluntary job quit or reduction of work?

 Any individual required to register for work that has:

 (1) Any reduction in hours mandated by the employer;